siberianfox/g2wiki/TinyG-v9-Hardware.md

 _PRELIMINARY - This is still being iterated_

-TinyG v9 is intended for use by individuals building a system, as well as by system manufacturers looking to reduce costs in assembly and maintenance while maintaing high reliability.
+TinyG v9 is intended for use by individuals building a system, as well as by system manufacturers looking to reduce costs in assembly and maintenance while maintaining high reliability.
 TinyG v9 has a number of features designed to support these 2 (sometime competing) goals.
 In general, there are choices for how to assemble and use the IO connectors.

 ### Board Dimensions